-The Committee of Management is responsible for preparing the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+The Committee of Management is responsible for preparing the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.

-Under the legislation relating to Industrial and Provident Societies the Committee of Management are required to prepare financial statements for each financial year, which give a true and fair view of the state of affairs of the Association and of the surplus or deficit of the Association of that period.
+Under the legislation relating to Industrial and Provident Societies the Committee of Management are required to prepare financial statements for each financial year, which give a true and fair view of the state of affairs of the Association and of the comprehensive income of the Association of that period.
 In preparing those financial statements the Committee of Management are required to: